 Choosing A Vector Security Monitoring Plan

 The easiest way to get started with a Vector Security system is choosing a monitoring plan.
+You can learn more about Vector's deals and promotions here.
 A basic equipment package consisting of a Qolsys IQ 2 control panel, three door/window sensors, a motion sensor, a yard sign, and window decals is included in every monitoring plan.
 These equipment are free and won't cost you any upfront fee.
 However, during the sales process, you can buy additional equipment that will ultimately decide how much you'll have to pay upfront.
 Adding certain devices, like security cameras and smart locks, might also increase your plan's monthly fee.

 If you really want to get into home automation, the Connected Home plan is the most practical option offered by Vector Security.
 Starting at $69.95 per month, it includes the basic equipment package, an appliance/lamp module, a smart thermostat, a smart lock, and an indoor camera.
 The only catch is that it requires a minimum $99 upfront payment for the equipment.
 Still, it's a pretty good deal.
 If the same package is availed through the Home Automation plan, it will cost you $99 upfront and $79.95/month.
 That's a $10/month difference.
 Unfortunately, buying additional smart home products will still stack up your monthly fee, even if you're on Vector Security's most expensive monitoring plan.